basp/hack/README.md

 * Execute Hack binaries using a custom simulator.
 * Disassemble any Hack binary into its corresponding assembly code.

-Note that formatting and symbols are lost when translating into binary.
+The custom simulator behaves exactly as specified in the book.
+However, it does not utilize the HDL from the book but instead is directly simulated using C# the .NET runtime instead.

+> There are some ideas to provide a real hardware simulator and language for the CLR Hack platform in the future.
+This would allow us to built the whole system up from individual bits instead of relying on a relatively high level simulator.

+When translating Hack assembly into binary the symbols are lost.
 And since we do not have source mapping yet the disassembled code *will* be dense and without any symbols.
 It is however quite mesmerizing to look at and can be useful for development purpuses such as debugging and comparing different transpilers and/or assemblers.

 ## Example Hack assembly
 Below is a simple Hack assembly program that computes `2 + 3`.